JohnTheVirusMakerAndDev/VoxelJSTest-editing-in-future-/README.md

 NodeConf.intExpressPort = 15897;
 ```

-to keep the server up and running, using `forever` is recommended. it can globally be installed through `npm` within a console and then simply be utilized to start the server and keep it running. it is therefore no longer necessary to call `node` directly.
+to keep the server up and running, using `forever` is recommended. it can globally be installed through `npm` within a console and can then simply be utilized to start the server and keep it running. it is therefore no longer necessary to call `node` directly.

 ```
 npm install forever -g